 (A.k.a.: Shakespeare didn’t have to post his food pics – Look how he hooked them instead…)

 First act, first scene: Enter witches.
 First immediate QUESTIONS: Are they insane?

-Speaking weird shit in rhymes, running around under lightning in wide open space, probably with hunches, crooked fingers and dressed in rags.
-QUESTION: What the hell is this?
+Speaking weird stuff in rhymes, running around under lightning in wide open space, probably with hunches, crooked fingers and dressed in rags.
+QUESTION: What the hell is this!??

 Well, it is an unusual and very powerful way to start a play.
 Notice how an original setting immediately raises a LOT of questions, before even a single word is spoken (Who are they?
 What are they doing out there?
 What is going to happen next?), while also providing visually exciting elements on stage for entertainment-hungry, 17th century, Twitter-less eyeballs (storm, lightning, intriguing landscape, eerie women).
 Good stuff!

 Cut to second scene.
 We hear war cries and see a king and a bloody warrior laying out a recap of the battle – it’s all very dynamic, but you don’t see the actual fight.
 So the play even spares the director the hassle of having to stage the battle, which in turn saves him a couple of stuntmen.